diegomura/react-pdf-site/docs/fonts.md

 ### `register`

 Fonts really make the difference when it comes on styling a document.
 For obvious reasons, react-pdf cannot ship a wide amount of them.
-That why we provide an easy way to load your custom fonts from many different sources via the `register` method vey easily.
+That's why we provide an easy way to load your custom fonts from many different sources via the `register` method very easily.

 ```
 import { Font } from '@react-pdf/renderer'